hyperledger-tooling/start-here-hyperledger/releases/hyperledger/besu.md

 - Add `OperationTracer.tracePrepareTransaction`, where the sender account has not yet been altered[#6453](https://github.com/hyperledger/besu/pull/6453)
 - Improve the high spec flag by limiting it to a few column families [#6354](https://github.com/hyperledger/besu/pull/6354)
 - Log blob count when importing a block via Engine API [#6466](https://github.com/hyperledger/besu/pull/6466)
 - Introduce `--Xbonsai-limit-trie-logs-enabled` experimental feature which by default will only retain the latest 512 trie logs, saving about 3GB per week in database growth [#5390](https://github.com/hyperledger/besu/issues/5390)
+  - See https://wiki.hyperledger.org/display/BESU/Limit+Trie+Logs+for+Bonsai for more info
 - Introduce `besu storage x-trie-log prune` experimental offline subcommand which will prune all redundant trie logs except the latest 512 [#6303](https://github.com/hyperledger/besu/pull/6303)
+  - See https://wiki.hyperledger.org/display/BESU/Limit+Trie+Logs+for+Bonsai for more info
 - Improve flat trace generation performance [#6472](https://github.com/hyperledger/besu/pull/6472)
 - SNAP and CHECKPOINT sync - early access flag removed so now simply SNAP and CHECKPOINT [#6405](https://github.com/hyperledger/besu/pull/6405)
 - X_SNAP and X_CHECKPOINT are marked for deprecation and will be removed in 24.4.0